HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

-Transport in plants: 6.
-An experiment to investigate the rate of transpiration - using a potometer
+Transport in flowering plants: Part 6.
+An experiment to investigate the rate of transpiration with a potometer - apparatus, method, recording of results and calculation of speed of transpiration

 (6) An experiment to investigate the rate of transpiration - using a potometer